-In the event that the matters disclosed involve the Secretary, the disclosure should be made to the Chair of the Audit Committee, who will manage the procedure in place of the Secretary.
+If the matters disclosed involve the Secretary to the Board, the disclosure should be made to the Chair of the Audit Committee, who will manage the procedure in place of the Secretary.
+The Chair of the Audit Committee will determine in consultation with the Chair of the Board whether it is a concern that should be investigated.